christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 was the son of King Herod and he was also Julius Caesars adopted son.
 Aristobulus IV was likely Vespasian and Vitellius's father, so like his cousin Alexander (grandson of King Herod), he was also married to his sister).
-He abdicated his position in favor of his younger brother.

-So, it seems likely that each Roman emperor after Julius Caesar took on the I(J)upiter-Zeus [^12] ('I-Zeus' -> Iesus) role as an avatar, which is why I identify many prominent Romans as having contributed to the bible across multiple dynasties.
+So, it seems that there was a Bosphoran/Roamn imperial cult and every emperor took on the I(J)upiter-Zeus [^12] ('I-Zeus' -> Iesus) role as an avatar, which is why I identify many prominent Romans as having contributed to the bible across multiple generations.

 3 Rome on the Bosphorus?